Boeing redeploys workers as 737 MAX production in Renton prepares to shut down

 Meanwhile, some Boeing workers will be deployed either locally or as far as Victorville, Calif., to maintain the hundreds of MAX jets idled by the grounding, or to do other work.

-Beginning this week, approximately 3,000 workers out of the Renton site’s roughly 12,000 total — those directly involved in manufacturing, engineering and parts fabrication — will be temporarily reassigned, the message states.
-Some workers at Boeing fabrication plants in Auburn and also in South Carolina will also be affected.
+Beginning this week, approximately 3,000 workers — those directly involved in manufacturing, engineering and parts fabrication — will be temporarily reassigned, the message states.
+Most of those affected are at the Renton site, where a total of some 12,000 people are based.
+Some workers at Boeing fabrication plants in Auburn and also in South Carolina will also be reassigned.

 The first wave of reassignment notices went out to employees Monday, informing some workers on the 737 jet program in the Puget Sound region that they will be temporarily transferred to the 767 and 777 programs in Everett.

-Other Renton workers will be sent to Moses Lake in eastern Washington, where more than 200 completed but undelivered MAXs are currently parked for long-term storage.
+Other Renton workers will be sent to Moses Lake in Central Washington, where more than 200 completed but undelivered MAXs are currently parked for long-term storage.
 And some will go to Victorville, Calif., which Boeing has newly designated as another MAX storage site.

 Assembly line mechanics and engineers will work at those locations on maintaining the parked aircraft.
 Then, as soon as regulators give clearance for the MAX to fly again, they’ll do the extensive lubrication and systems testing necessary before the jets can return to flight.